-Intent: This standard ensures graduates are able to apply theories and use design elements and principles in shaping space and form in support of design concepts and solutions.
+Intent: This standard ensures graduates are able to apply design elements, principles, and theoretical context to formulate and compose creative and aesthetic solutions.

 a) Students understand the elements and principles of design and related theories, including spatial definition and organization.